 The Tananbaum Family Leadership Program for Work and Development

 The Tananbaum Family Leadership Program for Work and Development is a unique, merit-based fellowship opportunity designed to provide internship support, mentoring and enriching educational opportunities for Vassar juniors who demonstrate a commitment to professional and personal growth, achievement and success.
-Fellows are selected in the fall of their junior year, and receive internship search guidance, personalized career coaching, and mentoring over the course of the spring, the duration of their summer internship opportunity, and through senior year.
+Fellows are selected in the fall of their junior year, and receive internship search guidance (if internship is not yet secured), personalized career coaching, and mentoring over the course of the spring, the duration of their summer internship opportunity, and through senior year.
 Fellows participate in enriching workshops on topics like internship search skills, interview preparation, professional conduct, and networking.
+This fellowship is intended to support students across a wide range of industries, including the for-profit sector.

 Candidates will be evaluated on the basis of four primary criteria: